Telephone conferences

 - hearing length.

-After the telephone conference and once a final version of the hearing bundle has been agreed with the representative, we will send it to the panel in advance of the hearing.
+After the case conference, once a final version of the hearing bundle has been agreed with the representative, we’ll send it to the panel in advance of the hearing.
+Where the hearing bundle isn’t agreed, we’ll usually still send it to the panel before the hearing and the panel will consider the content of the bundle at the start of the hearing after listening to representations from the nurse, midwife or nursing associate or their representative and from the representative for the NMC.
 This has the benefit of reducing the time during the hearing that the panel needs to read the papers.

-We understand that long hearings can be difficult for parties to attend, so by narrowing down which issues are in dispute, reducing which witnesses are required and having the panel read the papers in advance, we can reduce the length of the hearing and avoid inconvenience to parties that are not required to attend.
+We understand that long hearings can be difficult for parties to attend.
+We aim to narrow down which issues are in dispute, limit which witnesses are required and have the panel read the papers in advance, so we can keep the length of the hearing to a minimum and avoid inconvenience to parties who are not required to attend.

-If any issues cannot be resolved at the telephone conference, we may also consider whether to arrange for a preliminary meeting to assist with the smooth running of a hearing.
+If any issues cannot be resolved at the case conference, we may consider arranging a preliminary meeting to assist with the smooth running of a hearing.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.